 How Bankruptcy Exemptions Affect Chapter 13 and Chapter 11 Cases

-Chapter 11 cases are known as reorganization cases.
-Instead of the debtor giving up property, the debtor is allowed to keep the property, continue operating a business (most Chapter 11 debtors are businesses, although some individuals file also, especially if they have a lot of debt or a lot of assets), while it negotiates new terms on its debt.
+Chapter 11 cases are reorganization cases.
+Instead of giving up your property, you're allowed to keep the property, continue operating a business (most Chapter 11 debtors are businesses, although some individuals file also, especially if they have a lot of debt or a lot of assets), while you negotiate new terms on your debt.

 Chapter 13 cases are also reorganization cases.
-In a Chapter 13 case, the debtor (always an individual, never a corporation) also holds onto his property and instead uses future income to make payments over a period of three to five years.
+In a Chapter 13 case, you (always an individual, never a corporation) also hold onto your property and instead you'll use future income to make payments over a period of three to five years.
 Those payments are used to pay down or pay off debt.

 The "Best Interest of Creditors" Test